 Magento may be the leading ecommerce platform but it faces tough competition from the likes of WooCommerce.
 This WordPress ecommerce plugin, which was launched in 2011, has seen steep growth over the last few years.
 In 2014, it was named the Technology Growth Award Winner and it is now used by a greater number of smaller sized businesses than Magento.

-Like Magento, Woocommerce is open source, so it can be downloaded for free and merchants have the same choice of hosting provider and domain name.
+Like Magento, Woocommerce is open source, so it can be downloaded for free and merchants have the same choice of unlimited web hosting provider and domain name.
 The platform can also be customised with a wide range of Woocommerce themes and plugins, many of which are completely free to use.

 WooCommerce also benefits from powerful product and order editing options, which are included out of the box.
 These features make daily store operations really easy to carry out.

 WordPress is already a very SEO friendly platform, so you have a good chance of gaining high rankings for your Woocommerce store.
 Moreover, there are actually dozens of SEO plugins for Woocommerce that you can use to help you achieve even better search rankings.

 A final benefit of Woocommerce is that you will have the opportunity to start your own WordPress blog, which will be great for driving traffic to your store.
 Both your store and blog can be controlled from the same dashboard.
 However if this is a feature that sways your decision, it’s important to remember that Magento can also be integrated with a WordPress blog and therefore offers the same benefits.